StefanoPisano/gz-folio/README.md

 - Work experiences with skills divided by work place.
 - Blog section, easy to use.
 - Email and other relevant point of contacts.
+- Add your Curriculum Vitae pdf within the portfolio.

 ### What's next
 I am currently working on adding new features like: